eagle2com/robogen-gui/README.md

 - If everything is setup correctly, GenerationBest-#.json lentries should appear in the list on the right.
 - Click on any of them and hit Simulate to preview the best robot of the selected generation
 - After the evolution finished, you can go to the analyze tab and hit Analyze to plot the graph of the generation stats.
+- DONT use any of the menubar buttons except for the load->robot one.
+Also don't load .txt files with brains defined in them, .json are OK.

 ## Issues
 - If Evolve stops before reaching the max generations, it is possible that mutations created an unusable configuration (robogen issue)